 It can be hard to determine whether your outsourcing team is adhering to the set quality standards while programming your software.

-Clients sometimes withhold information because the information seems apparent or obvious – this is one of the biggest mistakes that lead to outsourcing failures.
+Clients sometimes withhold information because the information seems apparent or obvious – this is one of the biggest outsourcing mistakes that lead to outsourcing failures.

 Don’t be afraid to share details with your teams – even those that you feel are blatantly obvious or simply common sense.
 Communication barriers in outsourcing can be a significant hindrance.

 Failing to View the Relationship as a Partnership

 If you view your provider in a way that isolates each task they perform for you, it makes it hard to create a strong relationship.
 Instead, you need to view your relationship as a partnership, ensuring a better outsourcing strategy and governance.

 4 Ways to Avoid IT Outsourcing Failures